Bug #2868

 Files

-Updated by flynn over 6 years ago
+Updated by flynn almost 7 years ago

 It is no problem to use self signed CA for client certificates you just need to add the root certificate to the pem file pointed to by ssl.ca-file.